Sjord/Sjord.github.io/_posts/2023-03-09-identifiers-uuid-ulid-security.md

 ### Asynchronous generation

 When two users create a new object simultaneously, the objects should still get a unique identifier.
 The handling and increment of a sequential numeric identifiers should therefore be done atomically.
 Typically, it is handled by the database when a record is created.
 This is a bit of a strange pattern, where data is created and returned to the application when a record is inserted.
-Also, it is not possible to create a identifier ahead of time, for example to facilitate a multi-step workflow to create the record.
+Also, it is not easy to create a identifier ahead of time, for example to facilitate a multi-step workflow to create the record.

 When using a random identifier, it can be created by the application without communicating with the database.
 Multiple clients can create identifiers simultaneously, before inserting the record.

 ### Database indices

-A database index is a table with keys in the first column, and locations of database records in the second column.
+A [database index](https://en.wikipedia.org/wiki/Database_index) is a table with keys in the first column, and locations of database records in the second column.
 The table is ordered by the keys in the first column.
 With such an index, lookup up a key can be quite fast.
-The database does a binary search on the first column, looks in the second column to determine the location of the corresponding row, and retrieves the row from this location.
+The database does a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) on the first column, looks in the second column to determine the location of the corresponding row, and retrieves the row from this location.

 As I said, the index is sorted on the key.
-When a new record is inserted, it's key is added to the index in such a way that the keys in the index remain sorted.
+When a new record is inserted, its key is added to the index in such a way that the keys in the index remain sorted.
 When using sequential identifiers, this is pretty easy.
 The key can just be appended to the end.
 When using random identifiers, the key has to be inserted in the middle somewhere, for every inserted row.
 This can lead to index fragmentation.

 This is especially a problem when using a clustered index.
 In a clustered index, there is not a separate table.
 Instead, the rows of the actual database table are sorted on the key.
 When inserting a random key, the rows in the table have to be rearranged to be ordered on this key again.